qdonnellan/mpc-client/README.md

 ```

 ### Filters
-Filters can be applied all at once, one at a time, or chained together
+Filters can be applied all at once...

 ```
 q = Query()
 q.filter(eccentricity_max=0.95, eccentricity_min=0.1, orbit_min=100)
 ```

-(same as)
+one at a time...

 ```
 q = Query()